jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 * For _Approval Testing_, the __Then__ section documents ___emerging behavior___.

 I’ve written blog entries about [Unit Testing](https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development) and [Characterization Testing](https://jhumelsine.github.io/2025/03/24/legacy-code.html#characterization-tests) previously.
-Approval Testing can be thought of as the intersection of Unit and Characterization Testing in that __approved__ behavior is __desired__ in its __existing__ form as it __emerges__.
+Approval Testing can be thought of as the intersection of Unit and Characterization Testing in that __desired__ behavior is __approved__ in its __existing__ form as it __emerges__.
 I’ll focus upon Approval Testing for the rest of this blog entry.

-# I know it when I see it
+# ..., but I know it when I see it
 [_I can’t define pornography, but I know it when I see it._]( https://en.wikipedia.org/wiki/I_know_it_when_I_see_it) — Paraphrasing [__United States Supreme Court Justice Potter Stewart__](https://en.wikipedia.org/wiki/Potter_Stewart)

-Much like Justice Steward, many developers are not comfortable defining behavior specifications via Unit Tests via the TDD process, but they know it when they see it.
+Much like Justice Stewart, many developers are not comfortable defining behavior specifications via Unit Tests via the TDD process, but they know it when they see it.

 Approval Testing allows developers to write their code, validate it via their own observation and then document that validated behavior observation in a __Given/When/Then__ test.